 Not Applicable.

-Staff-to-student ratios by type of school and concentration of unduplicated students Schools with a student concentration of 55 percent or less Schools with a student concentration of greater than 55 percent Staff-to-student ratio of classified staff providing direct services to students N/A 1:16 Staff-to-student ratio of certificated staff providing direct services to students N/A 1:8
+Staff-to-student ratios by type of school and concentration of unduplicated students ischools with a stillgent concentration of an hercent of less.
+Schools with a student concentration of greater than 55 percent Staff-to-student ratio of classified staff providing direct services to students N/A 1:16 Staff-to-student ratio of certificated staff providing direct services to students N/A 1:8